Washington lost the Battle of Brandywine on September 11, 1777, and was force to retreat toward Philadelphia.

-At the same time, British General Burgoyne's troops marched down from Canada through New York, expecting British General William Howe to be marching up from New York City to help him.
+Near the same time, British General Burgoyne's troops marched south from Canada toward Albany, New York, expecting British reinforcements from Brigadier-General Barry St. Leger's troopsmarching east through the Mohawk River Valley, and General William Howe's troopmarching north from New York City up the Hudson River Valley.

 Howe's inexplicable action was considered to be, at least in part, motivated by professional rivalry between British Generals.